 Trade the $10 cocktail for a $2 sparkling water at the bar for a week.
 Pushing your limits for short periods of time will remind you that you – not your debit card — are in control.

-It’s important to learn how of something special to give yourself without going off the deep end.
+It’s important to learn how to give yourself something special without going off the deep end.
 Too much ice cream makes your stomach hurt; too much spending makes your budget hurt.

 Find ways to indulge without breaking your budget.
 A $30 dinner out once a month probably won’t send you into the red, but a $30 dinner every other day definitely will.